vuongmanhnghia/nix/README.md

 - Neovim with LSP and plugins
 - VS Code and Cursor editors
 - CLI tools: ripgrep, fd, bat, eza, fzf, delta

-## Hyprland & Quickshell

-This configuration utilizes the [end-4/dots-hyprland](https://github.com/end-4/dots-hyprland) repository to provide comprehensive configurations for both Hyprland and Quickshell.

-These configurations ensure a cohesive and feature-rich desktop experience integrated with the NixOS setup.

-## Quickshell